dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickfiles.txt

 We are overriding the list_widget, the widget that is normally used by GeneralView.
 This will display a thumbnail list excelent for displaying images.

-And thats it! images will be saved on the server has UUID's and will be resized for optimization.
+And that's it! images will be saved on the server has UUID's and will be resized for optimization.

 Next step
 ---------